Eschatologue/CM_wiki/docs/class/ranger/monster-slayer.md

 ***Slayer's Strike.*** Once per turn when you deal the extra damage of your Hunter's Mark, the damage increases by 1d6.

-***Hunter's Sense.*** When you mark a creature, you immediately learn whether it has any damage :dmg-imm: Immunities, :dmg-res: Resistances, or :dmg-vul: Vulnerabilities and what they are.
-If the creature is hidden from Divination magic, you sense that it has no damage :dmg-imm: Immunities, :dmg-res: Resistances, or :dmg-vul: Vulnerabilities.
+***Hunter's Sense.*** When you mark a creature, you immediately learn whether it has any damage :dmg-imm: Immunities, **:dmg-res: Resistance**{ .em }s, or :dmg-vul: Vulnerabilities and what they are.
+If the creature is hidden from Divination magic, you sense that it has no damage :dmg-imm: Immunities, **:dmg-res: Resistance**{ .em }s, or :dmg-vul: Vulnerabilities.

 ### Level 3: Slayer's Cunning